 You can also listen to an audio version of our interview with Dr. Wayne Jonas on The WellBe Podcast.

-The Role of Integrative Medicine in the Military and Veterans Affairs
+How Integrative Medicine fits into Military and Veterans Affairs

-Dr. Jonas always knew he would go into the military.
-After all, his dad, grandfather, and great grandfather had all enlisted.
+Dr. Jonas always knew he would go into the military: his dad, grandfather, and great grandfather had all enlisted.
 However, what he didn’t expect was that he would spend so much time —more than two decades — working as a Lieutenant Colonel in the Medical Corps of the U.S. Army.
 He’d always assumed he would serve his time and then leave.

 What kept Dr. Jonas around for so long was the fact that, in the army, he saw medical approaches he’d never seen before.
-Specifically, he encountered integrative medicine, things like health promotion (rather than disease treatment), research into acupuncture, mind-body practices, electromagnetic devices, and non-drug approaches.
+The army was where he first encountered integrative medicine, and the idea that we should be focused on promoting health rather than treating diseases (aka preventative medicine).
+It was also where he encountered research into acupuncture, mind-body practices, electromagnetic devices, and non-drug approaches.
 “I realized it was a very rich environment, so I stayed for 24 years,” he says.

-Dr. Jonas acknowledges that it might seem strange that holistic care and the military would go together, that there might, at first glance, be no connection there.
-But in his experience, this couldn’t be further from the truth.
+Dr. Jonas acknowledges that it might seem strange that holistic care and the military would go together.
+But in his experience, this convergence makes perfect sense.
 “The military is a great opportunity to take care of the whole person, because they’re interested in their mission, in prevention, in keeping people healthy,” he says.
 “Also, they don’t have to worry about health insurance and whether they can cover it.”

-All of these factors meant that Dr. Jonas was free to truly focus on the patient, to pay attention to what each one needed.
-He was able to broaden the lens of his medical approach, taking into account mind, body, and spirit to help them achieve optimal health.
+These factors meant that Dr. Jonas was free to truly focus on the patient, broadening the lens of his medical approach, and taking into account mind, body, and spirit to help each person he saw achieve optimal health.
 “The military was very open to that, so it allowed me to explore this area,” he says.

 At that point, the Veterans Administration (where people with these afflictions were treated) got involved, and began trying to figure out what worked and what didn’t.
-They did research into things like acupuncture, mind-body practices, and yoga for pain, PTSD, trauma, and even brain injuries.
-And when they found evidence that these practices were effective, they would adopt programs that utilized them.
+They did research into tons of alternative approaches — like acupuncture, mind-body practices, and yoga for pain, PTSD, trauma, and even brain injuries — and when they found evidence that these practices were effective, they would adopt programs that utilized them.
 “They said, ‘you know, if it works, we want it,’” says Dr. Jonas.

-Today, there’s a new program in the VA called Whole Health, which goes even one step further, focusing on preventative self-care rather than treating health issues.
+Today, there’s a program in the VA called Whole Health, which goes one step further, focusing on preventative self-care rather than treating health issues.
 “Self-care is such an important element if we’re going to turn the tide of chronic diseases, if we’re going to lower costs and improve outcomes,” says Dr. Jonas.
-This means focusing on things like nutrition, sleep, stress, exercise, and other lifestyle factors.
+In this context, self-care means focusing on things like nutrition, sleep, stress, exercise, and other lifestyle factors.

-As more evidence mounts pointing to the importance of these things, they’re becoming routine in the daily care veterans receive — a major change from the way Dr. Jonas was trained.
+As more evidence mounts pointing to the importance of lifestyle factors like these, they’re becoming routine in the daily care veterans receive — a major change from the way Dr. Jonas was trained.
 He notes that acute care is still essential for saving a life, but that people are finally realizing that more is necessary for preventing and reversing chronic disease.
 “It took over a hundred years to figure that out, and now here we go,” Dr. Jonas says.

 Placebo Effect Studies and the “Meaning Response”

-In the research and practice Dr. Jonas has done over the years, he encountered a variety of different health care practices with very different approaches and modalities, that all seemed to be having significant benefits.
-Some were science-based, some weren’t science-based, but all claimed to have healing powers.
+In the research and practice Dr. Jonas has done over the years, he encountered a variety of different health modalities that had wildly different approaches, but all seemed to have significant benefits.
+Some were science-based, some weren’t science-based, but all led to some degree of healing.
 “I was thinking, ‘Well, how could that be?’” he says.

 Dr. Jonas explains that while the placebo effect is generally dismissed as not being “real,” it was where 50-80% of the healing was coming from in these different modalities.
-This dissonance compelled him to dive into placebo effect studies to figure out what was really going on.
-Maybe it wasn’t a placebo — maybe it was, as he describes it, “the very core of what most of these systems use to induce healing, including our conventional system.”
+This dissonance compelled him to dive into placebo effect studies to figure out what placebos could tell us about how healing works.
+Maybe placebos didn’t really do nothing — maybe they were, as he describes it, “the very core of what most of these systems use to induce healing, including our conventional system.”

 “The placebo effect is the sleeping elephant in healthcare,” says Dr. Jonas.
 “When we wake up to it and begin to use it, rather than discard it, it’s going to enhance our ability to address chronic illness in health care.”